SkiFire13/master-thesis/chapters/3-algorithm.typ

   // TODO: Better "Proof" label
   Proof.\
   Let $v in W_i$, then there exist a winning strategy $sigma_i$ for player $i$.
 We claim that the induced strategy $sigma'_i$ for player $i$ on $G'$ is also winning.
 In fact consider any strategy $sigma'_(1-i)$ for player $1-i$ on $G'$, then it is induced by a strategy $sigma_(1-i)$ on $G$.
 We know that the play starting from $v$ on the instance $(G', sigma'_0, sigma'_1)$ is won by the same player as the play starting from $v$ on the instance $(G, sigma_0, sigma_1)$.
 Moreover since $sigma_i$ is a winning strategy for player $i$ we know that these plays are won by player $i$, thus $v in W'_i$ and so $W_i subset.eq W'_i$.
+  #align(right, sym.square.stroked.medium)
 ]

 === Generalizing subgames with subset of edges

 The local strategy improvement algorithm gives a way to consider only a subset of the vertices, but still assumes all edges between such vertices to be known.
-However this is not true in the symbolic formulation, as the list of successors of vertices in $V_0$ is computed lazily, and this might include vertices already in the subgame.
+However this is not necessarily true in the symbolic formulation, as the list of successors of vertices in $V_0$ is computed lazily, and this might include vertices already in the subgame.
 We thus have to update the local algorithm to handle this case by extending the idea of escape set.
-Instead of identifying those vertices that can reach the $U$-exterior we will instead identify those vertices that can reach an "unexplored" edge, that is an edge present in the full game but not in the subgame.
+Instead of identifying those vertices that can reach the $U$-exterior we will identify those vertices that can reach an "unexplored" edge, that is an edge present in the full game but not in the subgame.
 We will call the vertices directly connected to such edges _incomplete vertices_.
 Note that the resulting set will be a superset of the $U$-exterior, since edges that lead outside $U$ cannot be part of the subgame.

 // TODO: Make this fit
 #definition("subgame")[